DilanCF/CMSC412_notes/lecture/Lecture20.md

 ![Alt text](image-3.png)

-Devices vary eveyrwhere
+Devices vary everywhere

-Every deivce makes their own things?
+Every device makes their own things?

 Each device has a device controller supplied by the manufacturer

-Connected to bus and muct conform to bus protocol
+Connected to bus and must conform to bus protocol

 BUs protocol: Set of rules that 2 parties agree on with any communication

-Device scontorllers that speak this
+Device controllers that speak this

-New deives always coming it
+New devices always coming it

 Coming from CPU side

-HW implementing device controller, how atonomous is it?
+HW implementing device controller, how autonomous is it?

 ![Alt text](image-4.png)